Ragging Free Campus

 - Any act of financial extortion or forceful expenditure burden put on a fresher or any other student by students

-- Any act or abuse by spoken words, emails, post, public insults which would also include deriving perverted pleasure, vicarious or sadistic thrill from actively or passively participating in the discomfiture to fresher or any other student
+- Any act or abuse by spoken words, emails, posts, or public insults which would also include deriving perverted pleasure, vicarious or sadistic thrill from actively or passively participating in the discomfiture to fresher or any other student

-- Any act that affects the mental health and self-confidence of a fresher or any other student with or without an intent to derive a sadistic pleasure or showing off power, authority or superiority by a student over any fresher or any other student
+- Any act that affects the mental health and self-confidence of a fresher or any other student with or without an intent to derive a sadistic pleasure or show off power, authority, or superiority by a student over any fresher or any other student

 Actions suggested by AICTE against students indulging and abetting in Ragging

-- The punishment to be meted out to the persons indulged in ragging has to be exemplary and justifiably harsh to act as a deterrent against recurrence of such incidents.
-The students who are found to be indulged in ragging should be debarred from taking admission in any technical institution in India.
+- The punishment to be meted out to the persons indulged in ragging has to be exemplary and justifiably harsh to act as a deterrent against the recurrence of such incidents.
+The students who are indulged in ragging should be debarred from being admitted to any technical institution in India.

 - Cancellation of admission.